Grow Your Accounting Business Online With WordPress

 - Doesn’t rely on email

-- A feed provides a way for external links to point back to your content
+- It provides a way for external links to point back to your site

-- There are several ways readers can receive your content (e.g. subscribers can read the content on their mobile device using a feed reader)
+- There are multiple ways readers can receive your content (e.g. read the content on their mobile device using a feed reader)

 - RSS is built into WordPress

-There are also a number of benefits to providing valuable content on your website from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits to adding syndicated content to your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-You can find RSS feeds with loads of useful content by searching online for finance and tax-related government departments or well-known industry bodies.
+You can find many useful RSS feeds by searching online for finance and tax-related government departments and industry bodies.

-For example, here are some RSS feeds you could add to your website:
+Here are some useful RSS feeds you may want to add to your website:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm